renatocaliari/checkapi/README.md

 **"params"**: all data relative to params of that resource (or some dynamic value in URL).
 **"name"**: param name.
-**"scenario"**: two possible nested "child": "positive" and "negative".

-Inside "positive" or "negative" scenario there will be an array of mappings containing "value" and "statusHttp".
+**"scenario"**: an array of mappings containing "value" and "statusHttp".
 All those values will be tested on.
-In a nutshell, the system will get a "value" from a scenario, either positive or negative, and will mix with all others needed params for that resource with POSITIVE values.
-It ensures that wheter is generating a negative scenario just current value is negative and others positive to test one negative thing by time.
+In a nutshell, the system will get a "value" from a scenario and will mix with all others needed params for that resource with POSITIVE (status http = 200) values.
+It ensures that wheter ypou are generating a negative scenario (e.g. status http = 400) so only current value is negative and others positive to test one negative thing by time.
 So, "statusHttp" make sense now, since expected result is relative to that specific value of the param, when it is sent with all others valid params.

 Example:
 ```
     "params": [
         "name": "rating",
-        "scenario": {
-            "positive": [
+        "scenario": [
                 {"value": "1", "statusHttp": "200"},
                 {"value": "2", "statusHttp": "200"},
                 {"value": "3", "statusHttp": "200"},
                 {"value": "4", "statusHttp": "200"},
-                {"value": "5", "statusHttp": "200"}
+                {"value": "5", "statusHttp": "200"},
-            ],
-            "negative": [
                 {"value": "0", "statusHttp": "400"},
                 {"value": "6", "statusHttp": "400"},
                 {"value": "a", "statusHttp": "400"},
                 {"value": "é", "statusHttp": "400"}
          ]
-         }
     ]
 ```
 Params required by multiple resources can just referenced in params without "scenario".